awsdocs/amazon-workspaces-administration-guide/doc_source/launch-workspace-ad-connector.md

 Amazon WorkSpaces enables you to provision virtual, cloud\-based Microsoft Windows desktops for your users, known as *WorkSpaces*\.

 Amazon WorkSpaces uses directories to store and manage information for your WorkSpaces and users\.
-For your directory, you can choose from Simple AD, AD Connector, or AWS Directory Service for Microsoft Active Directory \(Enterprise Edition\), also known as Microsoft AD\.
-In addition, you can establish a trust relationship between your Microsoft AD directory and your on\-premises domain\.
+For your directory, you can choose from Simple AD, AD Connector, or AWS Directory Service for Microsoft Active Directory, also known as AWS Managed Microsoft AD\.
+In addition, you can establish a trust relationship between your AWS Managed Microsoft AD directory and your on\-premises domain\.

 In this tutorial, we launch a WorkSpace that uses AD Connector\.
 For tutorials that use the other options, see [Launch a Virtual Desktop Using Amazon WorkSpaces](launch-workspaces-tutorials.md)\.